qianweicheng/rasa/examples/rasasc/data/nlu.md

 - please cancel account. thank you
 - please cancel this account
 - how do i cancel my account?
+- i would like to delete my account. i have already canceled what i needed to cancel.
+- how do i cancel my account with you?
+- i would like to cancel my account

 ## intent:zero_inbox
 - what is inbox zero?